Why Not Open XML SDK

 What is Aspose.Slides?

-Aspose.Slides is a class library that allows your application to perform the following presentation processing tasks:
+Aspose.Slides is a class library that allows applications to perform these presentation processing tasks:

-- High Quality conversions among all popular supported PowerPoint presentation formats, including conversion to PDF, XPS, TIFF and printing.
+High quality conversions involving all the popular supported PowerPoint presentation formats, including conversion to PDF, XPS, TIFF and printing.

-- Ability to gnereate slide thumbnails in well known formats like, PNG, JPEG and BMP along with slide export to SVG.
+Generating slide thumbnails in well-known formats such as PNG, JPEG and BMP alongside slide exporting to SVG.

-- Ability to build presentations from scratch or by combining from one or multiple documents.
+Building presentations from scratch or by combining elements from one or multiple documents.

-- Support for adding animations, Ole Frames, Tables, creating and managing charts.
+Adding animations, OLE Frames, tables, creating and managing charts.

-The following table compares Open XML SDK and Aspose.Slides features.
+This table compares Open XML SDK capabilities and features with Aspose.Slides.